-As a native of Nevada, Tony Foresta is passionate about serving his community by identifying sound policy solutions that lead to improved economic and social outcomes for the state and its citizens.
+Tony S. Foresta joins the Kenny Guinn Center for Policy Priorities as a Research Fellow.
+As a native of Nevada, Mr. Foresta is passionate about serving his community by identifying sound policy solutions that lead to improved economic and social outcomes for the state and its citizens.
 He has considerable experience in multivariate regression analysis, economic modeling and geospatial analytics, and shares a keen interest in regional and natural resource economics.
-With nearly ten years of diverse professional experience, Mr. Foresta has worked in business operations, management, customer service, and music production.
-Mr. Foresta will earn his M.A. in Economics from the University of Nevada Las Vegas in May 2018, where he also obtained his B.A. in Economics.
+With over ten years of diverse professional experience, Mr. Foresta has worked in business operations, management, customer service, and music production.
+He earned his M.A. in Economics from the University of Nevada Las Vegas, where he also obtained his B.A. in Economics.

 Lorena Rodriguez Rios